-- If you are a University staff member with a minor work-related injury, you may consider seeking reimbursement of your injury costs, instead of compensation being sought through Comcare.
+- If you are a University staff member with a minor work-related injury, you may consider seeking reimbursement of your injury costs, instead of workers' compensation being sought through the University self-insurance arrangements.

 Definition of Minor Work-Related Injury

 - The University defines a minor work-related injury as an injury that occurs:

 - is expected to resolve in a discrete period of time;

 - has little expectation of ongoing symptoms, treatment or expenses;

 - requires no more than three visits to the doctor;

 - requires no further diagnostic testing than one x-ray, MRI, nerve conductivity test, ultrasound or CT scan;

 - does not require any more four para-medical treatments (such as physiotherapy, chiropractic etc) which are within the total cost limit; and

 - does not exceed a TOTAL COST of $1300 (not counting time off work).

 For Staff Claiming Early Intervention Assistance

-- report the injury/incident via the Online Incident Notification as well as providing their supervisor with a printed copy of the Notification;
+- report the injury/incident via the Figtree workplace safety incident & hazard reporting tool as well as providing their supervisor with a printed copy of the notification;

 - present a medical certificate from a qualified medical practitioner, certifying any periods of time off work, state the nature of the medical condition and state how it is related to work;

 - present original receipts to substantiate their claim for reimbursement.

 - The University is not obliged to pay for costs associated with minor work-related injury.

-- The reimbursement of expenses under this Guideline does not imply that a claim for workers' compensation will be accepted.
+- The reimbursement of expenses under this guideline does not imply that a claim for workers' compensation will be accepted.
 This is a separate process with specific legislative requirements.

 - The University may be requested to submit staff claim records to the University's worker’s compensation Claim Delegate, if a claim is later made, or other agencies and will do so in accordance with the law.
-Otherwise records will be held in accordance with University policy on privacy and record keeping.
+Otherwise records are held in accordance with University policy on privacy and record keeping.